NitorCreations/ndt-project-template/README.md

   1. Reserve a one elastic IP to be assigned for jenkins.
   2. Create accessible route53 hosted zones.
-  3. Make sure that domain has certification keys available in vault with `ensure-letsencrypt-certs.sh <domain-name>` (TODO this will not work out of the box, will be fixed in latest ndt version)
+  3. Make sure that domain has certification keys available in vault with `CERT_DIR=. ensure-letsencrypt-certs.sh <domain-name>`
   4. Make sure that vault has previously created keypair stored to `<jenkins-domain-name>.rsa` named secret.
+If not, see instructions above.
-  5. Go and modify values in `bakery/stack-jenkins/template.yaml` to match values for dns zone and eip what you have defined.
+  5. Create jenkins stack by running `ndt create-stack jenkins`
-  6. Bake jenkins itself with `ndt bake-image bakery jenkins` (where jenkins refers to component and jenkins-bakery to the stack).
+  6. Accept the license terms of the base ami used for baking.
+Even though we use a free ami for the base image, the ami license terms need to be accepted via the Amazon Marketplace. https://aws.amazon.com/marketplace, search for the ami used (value of AMIID_centos in infra.properties), click "Continue to subscribe", go to "Manual launch", click "Accept software terms" on the top on the right.
-	 - NOTICE: For the first try you have to go and accept term and agreements.
-See the first failure logs for details (go to pricing and find accepment button).
+  6. Bake jenkins itself with `ndt bake-image jenkins jenkins` (where first jenkins refers to component and latter jenkins to the stack).
-  7. After baking we can deploy the jenkins stack with command `ndt deploy-stack bakery jenkins "" ndt_template_bake`
+  7. After baking we can deploy the jenkins stack with command `ndt deploy-stack jenkins jenkins "$(cat ami-id.txt)"`
   8. Now you can access Jenkins from the new address.
-Admin password can be retrieved from instance logs `/var/log/jenkins/jenkins.log`
+Admin password can be retrieved from instance logs `/var/log/jenkins/jenkins.log` Login user is centos and the key is the one configured for running instances in the instructions above

 ### Setup components of the stack to bakery